 If a sales item will help you tick a relative off your spending list – and the item is within the budget you’ve set for that relative – absolutely, buy it.
 But don’t buy a TV, laptop or smartphone just because it’s on sale if you’ve already completed your holiday shopping.

 The same rule applies to credit cards that offer generous rewards programs.
 Yes, you should use that card as you’re checking items off your holiday shopping list.
 But don’t be tempted to buy extra items just to rack up more rewards points.
 And never run up purchases that you can’t afford to pay off in full when your credit card bill payment is due.

 4. Don't Spend On Yourself

 We know, it's tempting as you are buying gifts for everyone else you know to splurge on yourself.
 After all, those shoes are 30% off.

-But don’t do it.
+But don’t do it!
 Add it to your christmas wishlist and resist the urge to buy items for yourself until after the holiday shopping season is over.
-Then you can look at what you spent and deciede if you have any extra money to spend on yourself.
+Then you can look at what you spent and decide if you have any extra money to spend on yourself.
 You might even be able to use gift cards that you received during the holidays.

 "The holidays are a time when people can undo all the hard work that they put in throughout the entire year," says Amanda Ramkisoon, personal finance blogger and owner of The Frugal Mom Guide.
 "After budgeting and pinching pennies all year round, it only takes one shopping trip to set you back and get you into hundreds of dollars in credit card debt."

 And if you do find yourself with significant holiday debt, you can always turn to a personal loan.
-Depending on your credit, you might qualify for a personal loan with a low-interest rate that will help you give generously and still pay off that high-interest-rate credit card debt.
+Depending on your credit, you might qualify for a personal loan with a low-interest rate that will help you give generously and still pay off any high-interest-rate credit card debt.